atifamin59/Portfolio/README.md

 # Portfolio
-In my seven-year journey as an Mobile Developer, I've emerged as a seasoned professional specializing in Java, Kotlin, and Flutter.
+In my six-year journey as an Mobile Developer, I've emerged as a seasoned professional specializing in Java, Kotlin, and Flutter.
 My track record includes impactful contributions to diverse projects, ranging from native Android applications to cross-platform solutions.
 Adept in problem-solving and dedicated to delivering exceptional user experiences, I bring innovation and adaptability to every project.
 My skills extend beyond coding, encompassing collaborative team leadership and a commitment to staying abreast of cutting-edge technologies.
 Let's connect to explore how my expertise can elevate your development initiatives.